zerospiel/docs/docs/admin-credentials.md

 ## The process

-In order to pass credentials to k0rdent so it can take action, the folliowing has to happen:
+In order to pass credentials to k0rdent so it can take action, the following has to happen:

 1. The lead cloud engineer or whoever has access to the actual provider credentials creates a `Secret` that includes that information.
 For example, for an AWS cluster, it might look like this: